RikoBgrff/Group7--Image-Smoothing-using-Convolution/Group 7 - Image Smoothing Using Convolution/README.md

-Image Smoothing Using Convolution – README
+Image Smoothing Using Convolution

-This project demonstrates convolution-based image smoothing using Gaussian and Box (mean) filters.
-It was developed for the EEE309 / EEE311 Signals and Systems Interdisciplinary Term Project.
+This repository contains the full implementation and documentation for the "Image Smoothing Using Convolution" project, developed as part of the EEE309 / EEE311 Signals and Systems Interdisciplinary Term Project.
+The aim of the project is to apply convolution-based smoothing techniques to a real-world image using Python.

-📁 Project Structure
+Project Structure
 Image Smoothing Using Convolution/
 │
 ├── code/